slightlynybbled/mats/readme.md

 techniques used to create the `MatsFrame` should be applicable to any other GUI framework.
 Contributions welcome!

+Below is a screenshot created on Windows, but the linux version behaves identically.

 ![GUI](./docs/source/images/tkmats-animation.gif)

 ## Contribution Guidelines